royzen01/Active_Directory_Lab/README.md

 * <b> NAT: </b> NAT was used for connectivity to the clients as well as providing said clients access to the internet.
 * <b> DHCP: </b> A DHCP server will be needed in order to assign IP Addresses to each client.

-The second virtual machine would host one test client device with an internally connecting NIC.
+The second virtual machine will run Windows 10.
+This VM will serve as a test client device and its NIC will connect to the private network.
 This client would be used to ensure the server is properly configured.

 ## Topology